 Question #2: Is WRI Indonesia the one that directly raises funds from Individuals participating in this initiative?

-Answer: As a non-profit foundation, WRI Indonesia does not directly raise funds from individuals in the Indonesian society.
+Answer: As a non-profit foundation, WRI Indonesia does not directly raise funds from individuals in Indonesian society.
 Instead, we actively encourage the public to support our partners directly or through credible crowdfunding platforms.

 Question #3:.
 If the first priority is emission reduction, why does WRI Indonesia also include tree planting and protecting activities in this initiative?

 Answer: While it is possible to sequester the carbon from our activities, reducing emissions ideally comes first.
 That being said, we still see the value in planting and protecting trees.
 Trees are a very visible change in the environment that can help make us feel more environmentally conscious and empowered.
-They also come with numerous environmental and social co-benefits, direct and indirect, e.g. wildlife corridors, help maintain air quality, providing alternative livelihoods to local communities, reducing the risks of natural disasters, and other benefits.
+They also come with numerous environmental and social co-benefits, direct and indirect, e.g. wildlife corridors, help maintain air quality, provide alternative livelihoods to local communities, reduce the risks of natural disasters, and other benefits.